-The Little Compton Garden Club is located in Rhode Island and was founded in 1924.
+The Little Compton Garden Club is located in Little Compton, Rhode Island.
+It was founded 1924.
 It has been a member of The Garden Club of America since 1950.
-There are approximately 45 Active Members and 12 Affiliated Members.

-The object of this club shall be to unite its members to take an active personal interest in the cultivation of plants and flowers, and to encourage and maintain the highest standards of excellence in conservation, civic projects and all branches of horticulture by exhibits, lectures and discussions which inform and educate the community.
+The objective of the Little Compton Garden Club is for its members to take an active interest in the cultivation of plants and flowers, and to encourage and maintain the highest standards of excellence in conservation, civic projects and horticulture.
+It is actively involved in the beautification of the Little Compton Community.

 The Little Compton Garden Club was founded in June of 1924 by a group of women including my paternal great-grandmother and other ancestors of current members.
 The original group drew in best friends and relatives to join the club ~~ they were such a large club that the GCA declined them membership!
 Imagine having such a problem today.
 It wasn’t until 1952 that the Little Compton Garden Club was allowed to join the GCA!!
 Our first activities were beautification projects around town, having flower shows, and teaching children about horticulture.